Will My Son Go to Heaven?

 How does Willie Parker, a former “boy preacher in Baptist churches” who became a doctor and delivered thousands of babies, turn from helping women bring forth life to destroying life in the womb through surgical and chemical abortions?

 May 28, 2014

 My God, my God, why have you forsaken me?
 Why are you so far from saving me, from the words of my groaning?
 (Psalm 22:1) Adam and Corrie Hull were given Brooklyn, an amazing little girl.
 For 118 days.
 She…

 How I Almost Became a False Teacher

+What does a false teacher in the church look like?
 Some of them are easy to spot.
 Health-and-wealth, prosperity preachers hardly require any effort at all.
 Those who ignore or sneeringly distort the Bible also are fairly obvious.
 But what…

 When the Bible Is Hard to Understand

 Years ago Noel Piper recommended a way to read the Bible that helped her, and, as I eventually discovered, helped me as well.
 She introduced a strategy that turned Bible reading from duty to delight: I became a hunter, and…

 Four Kinds of Churches Worth Leaving